 All surfaces – whether they’re classified as hard or soft – are fomites, and can be defined as “objects or materials which are likely to carry infection, such as clothes, utensils, and furniture.”
 The term “soft surface” pertains specifically to items that can be compressed, allowing air to flow in and out of their interiors.
-Common objects that would be classified as “soft surfaces” in this category include: pillows, mattresses, OR pads and stretcher pads – all of which are in direct contact with the patient.
+Common objects that would be classified as “soft surfaces” in this category include pillows, mattresses, OR pads and stretcher pads – all of which are in direct contact with the patient.

 By design, soft surfaces pose a unique risk of contamination through the aerosolization of pathogens.
-These surfaces are traditionally made with stitched seams, surface perforations and porous materials, which allow harmful microbes to penetrate, proliferate and become aerosolized with each use.
+These surfaces are traditionally made with stitched seams, surface perforations, and porous materials, which allow harmful microbes to penetrate, proliferate and become aerosolized with each use.
 These soft surfaces also allow microbes to avoid disinfection agents, since most can only be disinfected topically.

 Soft Surfaces Pose a Significant Risk to Patients and Caregivers

 In the healthcare setting, patients are in direct contact with soft surfaces for prolonged periods of time.
 Traditional hospital pillows – regardless of whether they’re considered disposable or reusable – absorb and expel pathogens with every movement or readjustment of the patient.
-Not only is this hazardous to the patients in direct contact with the pillows and mattresses, but also the caregivers, guests and hospital staff in the surrounding area.
+Not only is this hazardous to the patients in direct contact with the pillows and mattresses, but also to the caregivers, guests, and hospital staff in the surrounding area.

 Traditional hospital pillows are a known source of human respiratory pathogens.
 Adenoviruses, fungi, and bacteria have been detected at substantial loads on the surfaces (Russell et al., 2006; Woodcock et al., 2005), seams and possibly filling materials (Yacht et al., 2020) of used pillows.
-And despite their inability to be effectively disinfected, hospital pillows often migrate throughout the hospital and are used under multiple patients before being discarded – increasing the risk of cross contamination.
+And despite their inability to be effectively disinfected, hospital pillows often migrate throughout the hospital and are used under multiple patients before being discarded – increasing the risk of cross-contamination.

 By taking a closer look at the novel coronavirus (COVID-19) as it pertains to soft surface contamination, we can understand the overall risk of soft surface aerosolization within healthcare facilities.

 SARS-CoV-2 causes infections in the human respiratory tract and spreads through breathing, talking, coughing, sneezing, and drooling (Yoon and Yoon, 2020).
 Undoubtedly, pillows are in close contact with a patient’s mouth and nose for several hours a day (CDC, 2017).
-And while people are advised to wear masks / face coverings to prevent community transmission, it becomes a challenge to maintain full coverage of patients, especially during sleep.
-As a result, pillows are exposed to droplets exhaled from mouth and nose as well as saliva, making them a potential reservoir where SARS-CoV-2 could reside, accumulate, and aerosolize into the surrounding environment.
+And while people are advised to wear masks/face coverings to prevent community transmission, it becomes a challenge to maintain full coverage of patients, especially during sleep.
+As a result, pillows are exposed to droplets exhaled from the mouth and nose as well as saliva, making them a potential reservoir where SARS-CoV-2 could reside, accumulate, and aerosolize into the surrounding environment.

 Preparing for a Cleaner, Safer Future in Healthcare